Arthur Guinness (New Zealand politician): Member of Parliament

 He was Chairman of Committees from 1893 to 1902, then the 7th Speaker of the House of Representatives from 1903 until his death in 1913.
 Upon the death of William Steward on 30 October 1912, he became Father of the House.
 When he died, his replacement from the Grey by-election was Paddy Webb, who was elected on the second ballot with Liberal support.

 Family

 In 1875, Guinness married Elisabeth Westbrook, daughter of Mr James Westbrook of Launceston.
-He was knighted in 1911.
+He was knighted in the 1911 Coronation Honours.
 Guinness died on 10 June 1913 and is buried at Greymouth Cemetery.

 He was a great-grandson of his namesake the Dublin brewer Arthur Guinness (1725–1803).